-Move transactions to Checking and click 'Ok'.
+Move transactions to the 'Checking' account and click 'Ok'.

-For example, let's say you have another one Credit Card account.
+For example, let's say you have another one 'Credit Card' account.
 Click 'Tools' - 'Add Account' - select 'Credit Card' - 'Add Manual Account' - click 'Next' - 'Finish'.

-Now transactions under Credit Card account.
+Now transactions under the 'Credit Card' account.

 We see all transactions imported.

 There is no category.
 This category is assigned by Quicken.
-This is not from CSV file.
+This is not from the CSV file.
 QFX files do not have categories.
 You can change the category.
 And Quicken will use that choice next time you import.